 3. Ttcats Cattery

-Their kittens are fed a raw diet, which may be better for their growth and development.
-However, you should expect to continue this practice after adopting them.
+Their kittens are fed a raw diet, and you should expect to continue this practice after adopting them.

 4. MaineSuspect Cattery

 MaineSuspect Cattery is a smaller operation, and as a result, they don’t always have kittens available.
 However, each litter receives plenty of hands-on attention before being sold.
 They provide a copy of the contract that you’ll be expected to sign on their website, and it includes mostly standard fare, like a certification that the animal is disease-free and tips for long-term care.

 The contract also spells out the best way to care for their cats, eliminating some guesswork for new owners.